iecsp/InoceanSalesTaxesUsa/README.md

-# USA Tax Compliance Provider for Shopware
+# USA Tax Provider for Shopware

 A powerful and privacy-focused sales tax automation plugin designed specifically for U.S. merchants using the Shopware e-commerce platform.
 Stay compliant with ever-changing U.S. tax obligations—across states, counties, cities, and even special taxing districts—without exposing your sensitive store data to third-party services.